Exclusive: Pompeo to meet oil executives, push U.S. crude exports, Iran policy - sources

 That group has become mired in a dispute between Qatar and Saudi Arabia, both important U.S. allies in the region.
 The lead U.S. negotiator for the alliance, Anthony Zinni, left the position earlier this year, putting a plan to promote Arab security and battle extremism in jeopardy.

-But Tuesday’s sit-down was also expected to include discussions on the United States’ policy in Asia.
+Tuesday’s sit-down was also expected to include discussions on the United States’ policy in Asia.
 Dubbed ‘Asia Edge’ by the administration, it aims to grow Asian energy security by further expanding U.S. oil and gas exports to the region, according to the sources.

 “The success of Asia Edge is highly dependent on what private industry does and then the work the government can do to support that,” the spokesperson at the State Department’s energy bureau said.